 7. Goodbye WP Simple Adsense Insertion...

-Do you want to monetize your blog?
-You have opened a Google Adsense account and you want to insert your banner ads in your articles?
+You want to monetize your blog?
+You have opened a Google Adsense account and you want to insert your advertising banners in your articles?
 WP Simple Adsense Insertion offers this feature but why install another plugin when the Divi theme offers it by default?

-We talked about it in a previous article: the Divi theme allows you to add your banner ads in places designed for this purpose.
-This can be set from the tab Divi > Theme options > Ads tab.
+We talked about it in a previous article: the Divi theme allows you to add your advertising banners in places provided for this purpose.
+This is set from the Divi > Theme options > Advertising tab.

-This is a plugin that must have known its popularity period in the past when WordPress themes didn't think about the user experience.
+This is a plugin that must have had its heyday in the old days when WordPress themes didn't think about the user experience.
 It is certainly still useful for thousands of sites but not for sites using the Divi theme.

 9. No need for Page Scroll to ID

 Page Scroll to ID allows you to add a "scroll" to a section of the page.
-This is especially necessary when you want to create an onepage site.
-If you use it and realize a redesign with the Divi themeyou can disable this extension because Divi allows you to easily use this feature.
+This is especially necessary when you want to create a onepage site.
+If you use it and you realize a redesign with the Divi themeYou can disable this extension because Divi easily allows you to use this feature.

-This small list of 9 useless plugins for Divi is only the tip of the iceberg.
-Indeed, the Divi theme is well equipped and allows you to use many features without unnecessarily requiring additional extensions.
+This small list of 9 unnecessary extensions for Divi is just the tip of the iceberg.
+Indeed, the Divi theme is well equipped and allows you to use many features without needing to use additional extensions.

-In other words, the less you use features from various external sources, the less you risk inter-plugin conflicts and the easier it will be to maintain your site.
+In other words, the less functionality you use from various external sources, the less likely you are to have inter-plugin conflicts and the easier your site will be to maintain.